-Black Pepper Olive Sourdough
+Olive Sourdough Bread

-I have a soft spot for bold, savory sourdough bakesโ€”like my zingy dill pickle sourdough, my herby rosemary sourdough, or the ever-popular caramelized onion & gouda sourdough.
+I have a soft spot for bold, savory sourdough bakes, like my zingy dill pickle sourdough, my herby rosemary sourdough, or the ever-popular caramelized onion & gouda sourdough.

-Itโ€™s briny, punchy, and just the right amount of rustic, with tender, smoky olives, fresh garlic, and a peppery kick all baked into a chewy, golden loaf.
-Whether you’re serving it alongside a hearty stew, building an epic sandwich, or just enjoying a slice warm with butter, this bread delivers big flavor with minimal fuss.
-If you’re looking to branch out from your usual sourdough routine, this oneโ€™s a keeper.
+It's briny, punchy, and just the right amount of rustic, with tender, smoky olives, fresh garlic, and a peppery kick all baked into a chewy, golden loaf.
+This bread delivers big flavor wrapped in my signature sourdough base.
+If you’re looking to branch out from your usual sourdough routine, this one's a keeper.

 This olive sourdough bread recipe is dedicated to soft spots.